Anderson University (South Carolina): College of Health Professions

-The Mann Center is named for the two-time Grammy Award-winning American arranger, composer, conductor, entertainer, and Grammy Award winning recording artist, Johnny Mann (John Russell Mann).
-As bandleader with the Johnny Mann Singers, the group recorded approximately three dozen albums, hosted the TV series titled Stand Up and Cheer (1971–1974), and was the musical director for The Joey Bishop Show.

 School of Interior Design

-The School of Interior Design is one of only nine such programs offered at Christian colleges and universities in the United States that offers a Bachelor of Interior Design.
-The undergraduate program prepares students to become a designer in many settings such as in an architectural firm or interior design firm.
+The School of Interior Design offers a bachelor's degree of Interior Design.

 School of Public Service and Administration

 The School of Public Service and Administration educates law enforcement officers, private investigators, federal agents and prospective law students.
 The school also offers programs in emergency management.
-Undergraduate programs prepares students for the local, state and federal law enforcement, corrections and emergency response.
+Undergraduate programs prepare students for the local, state and federal law enforcement, corrections and emergency response.
 The graduate program in criminal justice prepares those experienced in law enforcement to advance their careers into management or senior-executive positions with a commitment to Christian values.

 The South Carolina School of the Arts

-In 2013, the College of Visual and Performing Arts was re-organized as The South Carolina School of the Arts, in recognition of its history of national awards and its vision to place focused attention on the professional preparation of graduates for competitive artistic performance and production roles.
-The School emphasizes a hybrid liberal arts-conservatory instructional approach.
-Degree programs and emphases within the School include Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Music, Bachelor of Music Education, and Master of Music Education.
-The School is housed primarily within the Rainey Fine Arts Center which features a 1,000-seat performance hall, a 225-seat recital hall, a 125-seat black box theatre, numerous music and art studios, and an art gallery.
-The School also has an additional art gallery within Thrift Library, and additional graphic design facilities off-campus on the court square in downtown Anderson.
+In 2013, the College of Visual and Performing Arts was re-organized as The South Carolina School of the Arts.
+Degree programs and emphases within the school include Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Music, Bachelor of Music Education, and Master of Music Education.
+The school is housed primarily within the Rainey Fine Arts Center which features a 1,000-seat performance hall, a 225-seat recital hall, a 125-seat black box theatre, music and art studios, and an art gallery.
+The school also has an art gallery within Thrift Library and graphic design facilities off-campus in downtown Anderson.